OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # BIG BATCH TO MVP

 ### Wave 1 to MVP (BULK!!)
-- [ ] PaletteCreationView
-    - [ ] When selectedColours is not empty and user taps back button (to `Your Palette`), have a confirmation "are u sure u wanna exit?"
 - [ ] Onboarding view
 - [ ] Update image analysis view to have updated user palette so it can analyze colours properly.
 - [ ] Fix word wrap on palette select items